nodeset-org/hyperdrive-stakewise/README.md

 At a high level, the `init-node.sh` script wraps a docker compose setup.
 It sets up the environment, then executes `docker compose up -d`.
 This includes everything you need to run a node for a NodeSet StakeWise v3 vault:

-[v3-operator](https://github.com/stakewise/v3-operator): the StakeWise software used to generate keystores and validator deposit data
+[v3-operator](https://github.com/stakewise/v3-operator): the StakeWise software used to generate keystores and validator deposit data, create/manage the node wallet, and register new validators

-[Nimbus](https://nimbus.guide/): a lightweight Ethereum validator client
+[Nimbus](https://nimbus.guide/): a lightweight Ethereum validator client.

-[Geth](https://geth.ethereum.org/docs): an Ethereum execution client
+[Geth](https://geth.ethereum.org/docs): an Ethereum execution client.

-[ethdo](https://github.com/wealdtech/ethdo): an eth2 utility developed by Jim McDonald used to generate exit messages
+[ethdo](https://github.com/wealdtech/ethdo): an eth2 utility developed by Jim McDonald.
+Used to generate backup exit messages to send to NodeSet.

 ## Future Improvements